drishaan/room-rate/README.md

 ## Data Processing
 Run the `Data Processing.ipynb` Jupyter notebook.

-The resulting cleaned data will be in `data/cleaned.csv`.
+The raw data is in `data/output.csv`.
+The resulting cleaned text data will be in `data/cleaned.csv`.

+The text based columns for the tweet will be the following columns:
+`cleaned`: remove rating and links
+`no_stopwords`: remove rating and links, all lowercase, no stopwords `bigrams`: remove rating and links, all lowercase, no stopwords, and bigrams

+The image URL will be in the `img_url` column for the image classification, and CSV of all of the image links are in `data/images.csv`

 ## Data Exploration
 Run the `Data Exploration.ipynb` Jupyter notebook.

-It will output the words most common in rooms rated 0 and rooms rated 10, as well as summary statistics about the likes and dislikes for the tweets in the dataset.

 Run the `Data Exploration.ipynb` Jupyter notebook.
 Results about most common words in tweets and user engagement measured by mean likes and retweets is printed out to review.